ArshadulAhmed/test-newslaundry/README.md

   </div>

   ### For data I have used [https://newsapi.org/](https://newsapi.org/) , which is free till 100 api request/24hr.
-If you have recived any error regarding the same, please clone the project and follow the bellow instructions to run the project locally.
+If you receive any error regarding the same, please clone the project and follow the bellow instructions to run the project locally.

 <div align='center'>
 <h4 align="center">Install node.js (v12.18.0)</h4>